OctopusDeploy/docs/docs/administration/high-availability/configuring-octopus-for-high-availability.md

 #### Shared storage on-premises

-The simplest way to provide shared storage, assuming the Octopus server nodes are part of the same Active Directory domain, is by creating a file share that each of the Octopus Server nodes can access.
+The simplest way to provide shared storage, assuming the Octopus Server nodes are part of the same Active Directory domain, is by creating a file share that each of the Octopus Server nodes can access.
 Of course, this assumes that the underlying directory is reliable, such as in a RAID array.

 A better alternative is [Microsoft DFS](https://en.wikipedia.org/wiki/Distributed_File_System_(Microsoft)), or a SAN.